-The purpose of your content is to attract and acquire an audience that will eventually turn into a sale.
+When engaging in email marketing content writing, the purpose of your content is to attract and acquire an audience that will eventually turn into a sale.
 You realize that, but you’re not exactly sure how that works.
 By publishing content to your blog, marketing it in the places that your potential customers will be searching, and tracking the results, you will be able to get a clear vision of what could lead to a sale and what won’t.

-The process of effective content marketing isn’t an easy feat.
+The process of effective email marketing content writing isn’t an easy feat.
 In fact, “ninety-one percent of B2B marketers use content marketing and 78% of CMOs think custom content is the future of marketing.
 Meanwhile, in the present day, marketers are struggling to measure how their content is moving the needle”, says Jesse Noyes, the senior director of content marketing for Kapost.
 However, by joining forces with our new Renown SEO Viral Blogging Program, it will enable you to do what you do best (run your business), while we take care of implementing and tracking your marketing efforts (see more on this at the bottom of this post).

 As you can probably tell by now, producing content is extremely time consuming.
 Therefore, learning how to gauge what’s working and what’s not as quickly as possible becomes extremely important in terms of efficiency.
 So, by tracking the performance of each post you publish, you can build up a list of what creates the most engagement, what keeps people on your website and what gets them to come back.
 By taking a look at these results as often as possible, you will be able develop content closer to the needs and wants of your readership.
 Slowly but surely, you’re molding them into buyers.

 Now, sales aside, let’s focus on what matters: the performance of your content.